umbraco/UmbracoDocs/Umbraco-Heartcore/Client-Libraries/Dot-Net-Console/index.md

 ### 1. Using Visual Studio

-Open up the `.csproj` file located at `~\Umbraco.Headless.Client.Net\samples\Umbraco.Headless.Client.Samples.Console\Umbraco.Headless.Client.Samples.Console` and press F5.
+Open up the `Umbraco.Headless.Client.Samples.Console.sln` file located at `Umbraco.Headless.Client.Net\samples\Umbraco.Headless.Client.Samples.Console` and press F5.
 This will launch the Console application.

 ### 2. Using the Command Line